UML-Linux-Club/meeting-notes/README.md

   3. **08Oct2021 Zoom meeting; web link *and phone number* available at the `uml-linux` Google group**
      + Testing 2D simple CUBIT meshes for course notebooks.
+     + Creating a bi-quadratic `quad9` mesh in CUBIT for MOOSE usage.
+For now use a CUBIT command line to create a block of elements with `quad9` type.
+Save mesh in `exodus` format.
+More on this later.